kasungayan/LSTMMSNet/README.md

 ## Preprocessing the Data ##

+### Generating Train, Validation, and Test Scripts ###

+Three files need to be created for every model, one per training, validation and testing.
 For R scripts (under src/LSTM-Preprocessing-Scripts), make sure to set the working directory to the project root folder.
 As an example, *solar_train.txt* file is hardcoded in the scripts.
 The current source code supports for comma seperated data input, however this can be easily adjustable for other delimiters.

+We assume *solar_train.txt* contain hourly energy consumption observations of multiple households.
+Each time series consists of 2 years of hourly data, and may present three types of seasonalities; *daily*, *weekly*, and *yearly*.
+As explained earlier, **SE** and **DS** is used to denote the two different paradigms.  **Baseline** denotes the varaint that does not use any paradigm when training the LSTM-MSNet